samuelodumu/alx-higher_level_programming/0x10-python-network_0/README.md

 ## 0x10.
 Python - Network #0

-I'm so excited to be learning JS !!!
-My answers to the JavaScript - Warm up project.
+My answers to the first Python network project.

 PS: These answers are mine and were not copied from anywhere, I would appreciate it if I'm also not copied.